Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Introduction

 \section{Introduction}

-Graphs represent the elements of a system and their relationships as a set of nodes and edges between them.
+Graphs represent the elements of a system and their relationships as a set of nodes and edges, respectively.
 By exploiting the inter-dependencies of these elements, many applications of machine learning have achieved significant success, for example in the areas of social networks \cite{hamilton2017inductive}, document classification \cite{kipf2016semi,velickovic2018graph} and bioinformatics \cite{fout2017protein}.
-Recent notable theoretical and practical insights in graph-based analysis \cite{hammond2011wavelets,bruna2014spectral,henaff2015deep,kipf2016semi} along with breakthroughs in deep learning and big data processing, have reignited research interest in problems such as network analysis and discovery \cite{kipf2018neural}, relational learning \cite{schlichtkrull2018modeling}, semi-supervised learning \cite{kipf2016semi,velickovic2018graph}, generative models for graphs \cite{de2018molgan,lloyd2012random}, and, more generally, graph-based inductive inference \cite{hamilton2017inductive}.

 In particular, motivated by the incredible success of \acrlongpl{CNN} \citep[\acrshortpl{CNN},][]{lecun1998gradient} on regular-grid data, researchers have generalized some of their fundamental properties (such as their ability to learn local stationary structures efficiently) to graph-structured data \cite{bruna2014spectral,henaff2015deep,defferrard2016convolutional}.
 These approaches mainly focused on exploiting feature dependencies explicitly defined by a graph in an analogous way to how \glspl{CNN} model long-range correlations through local interactions across pixels in an image.
-The seminal work by \citet{kipf2016semi} leveraged these ideas to model \emph{dependencies across instances} (instead of features) to be able to incorporate knowledge of the instances' relationships in a semi-supervised learning setting, going beyond the standard \iid assumption.
+The seminal work by \cite{kipf2016semi} leveraged these ideas to model \emph{dependencies across instances} (instead of features) to be able to incorporate knowledge of the instances' relationships in a semi-supervised learning setting, going beyond the standard \iid assumption.